senzing-garage/docker-yum/README.md

 ### Volumes

-The output of `yum install senzingapi` will be in different directories.
+The output of `yum install senzingapi` will place files in different directories.
 Create a folder for each output directory.

 1. :pencil2: To mimic an actual RPM installation, identify directories for RPM output in this manner: